EENI Global Business School

 Business in Namibia, Windhoek, Walvis Bay

-Namibian Foreign Trade and Economy: mining and livestock.
+Namibian Foreign Trade, Logistics and Economy: mining and livestock.
 Walvis Bay Export Processing Zone

 1. Introduction to the Republic of Namibia (Southern Africa)